rampatra/jbot/README.md

 ### Why use Botkit for Slack?

 * Provides you with all the boilerplate code which handles underlying websocket connections and other complexities.
-* Fires events in addition to all the [events supported by Slack RTM API](https://api.slack.com/events) which makes your work even easier.
+* Fires specific events in addition to all the [events supported by Slack RTM API](https://api.slack.com/events) which makes your work a lot more easier.
 * Receiving & sending messages is as easy as defining a `controller` method and calling `reply()`, you don't need to manually parse any events nor manually encode any messages before sending.
-* Well tested with various unit tests.
+* Well tested with unit tests.

 ### Basic Usage